bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 to media players on the network.

-TODO : Modify the Seagate Central Web Management interface to refer to miniDLNA and not Twonky
+TODO : Modify the Seagate Central Web Management interface to refer to miniDLNA and not Twonky.